Wildhoney/Keo/README.md

 };
 ```

-Given the `eatBrain` method, we can easily test in isolation using `import {eatBrain} ...` without having to worry about React, because we're not invoking React functions &ndash; such as `setState`.
+Given the `eatBrain` function, we can easily test in isolation using `import {eatBrain} ...` without having to worry about React, because we're not invoking React functions &ndash; such as `setState`.

-Whilst there's nothing to prevent you from passing `setState` into the `eatBrains` method, in Keo we *recommend* that you return an object from `eatBrains` and then invoke `setState` from within the `render` method &ndash; a method which **is** directly coupled to the React infrastructure.
+Whilst there's nothing to prevent you from passing `setState` into the `eatBrains` function, in Keo we *recommend* that you return an object from `eatBrains` and then invoke `setState` from within the `render` function &ndash; a function which **is** directly coupled to the React infrastructure.

 ```javascript
 <button onClick={() => setState(eatBrain('Jacob'))}>